-Anti-Climax Boss: By now, a staple of the series with Laureano de Torres being a Platform Puzzle boss, who as an old man, dies with a single air-assassination.
-But its also played straight with others like Benjamin Hornigold and Black Bart who you would expect to put up more of a fight.
+By now, a staple of the series with Laureano de Torres being a Platform Puzzle boss, who as an old man, dies with a single air-assassination.
+But it's also played straight with others like Benjamin Hornigold and Black Bart who you would expect to put up more of a fight.
 The game's Legendary Ships are far more tough than any story-mission boss, either on land or at sea.
 Especially galling in the case of Hornigold since his sea fight is against a Schooner, the weakest class of ship, when in real life, he had a 30 gun sloop (although given the Jackdaw's capabilities by this point, even 30 guns wouldn't have made much of a difference).

-Bartholomew Roberts is especially a disappointment since he's made out to be the Greater Scope Villain of the Caribbean and Edward's Always Someone Better as a pirate, and he's also a Humanoid Abomination, a reincarnation of the God of Death in many old religions.
-Given this buildup, you would be forgiven for expecting, at the very least a Magitek based Boss Fight on the order of the Altaïr-Al Mualim or Ezio-Rodrigo Borgia or even Connor's fight with King Washington in the DLC.
+Bartholomew Roberts is especially a disappointment since he's made out to be the Greater-Scope Villain of the Caribbean and Edward's Always Someone Better as a pirate, and he's also a Humanoid Abomination, a reincarnation of the God of Death in many old religions.
+Given this buildup, you would be forgiven for expecting, at the very least, a Magic from Technology based Boss Fight on the order of the Altaïr-Al Mualim or Ezio-Rodrigo Borgia or even Connor's fight with King Washington in the DLC.

 Badass Decay: Retroactively this comes into play.
-In the Assassin's Creed: Forsaken novelization, we see Edward's final fate, dying in battle in a fight against a bunch of random mooks (one of whom is killed by ten year old Haytham) when as a captain he was a scourge of the navies and could easily tackle multiple enemies at once and he was still fairly young.
+In the Assassin's Creed: Forsaken novelization, Edward's final fate is shown, dying in battle in a fight against a bunch of random mooks (one of whom is killed by ten year old Haytham) when as a captain he was a scourge of the navies and could easily tackle multiple enemies at once and he was still fairly young.
 There's the fact that he was attacked at the dead of night and maybe hadn't been active for years, and he did put up a fight but still, all in all, a fairly ignominious end.

 Big-Lipped Alligator Moment: The PC/PS3/PS4-exclusive Aveline missions feel like this all around - as AC4 content, as a tie-in to the AC3 saganote it's the only mention of Connor after the events of AC3 despite him only appearing in voiceover form, and as part of the setting's overall narrative.